 Christar U.S. Director

 Steve began work with Christar in 1989.
 He and his wife, Beth, initially served among North African immigrants in France.
 In 2001, they returned to the U.S. for Steve to lead the Christar Church Planting Division.
-He became Director of Christar, U.S. in 2011.
+He became Director of Christar U.S. in 2011.
 Before serving with Christar, Steve and Beth worked for a year in a humanitarian project in the Red Sea hills of Sudan among the Beja people.
-Steve’s education includes an undergraduate degree in History Education, Liberty University; M.Div., Liberty Baptist Theological Seminary (emphasis in cross-cultural ministry); and Doctor of Strategic Leadership, Regent University (emphasis in organizational leadership).
+Steve’s education includes an undergraduate degree in history education from Liberty University, a Master of Divinity from Liberty Baptist Theological Seminary (emphasis in cross-cultural ministry) and Doctor of Strategic Leadership from Regent University (emphasis in organizational leadership).

 Christar U.S. Board of Trustees

-Jeff is Senior Pastor of Graceway in Kansas City, a multi-cultural, multi-ethnic, multi-lingual, multi-generational fellowship, one of the most diverse in America.
-Other fellowships have been planted in the Kansas City metropolitan area during his more than 30 year tenure, with a combined attendance of over 6,000.
+Jeff is senior pastor of Graceway in Kansas City, a multicultural, multiethnic, multilingual, multi-generational fellowship, one of the most diverse in America.
+Other fellowships have been planted in the Kansas City metropolitan area during his more than 30-year tenure, with a combined attendance of over 6,000 people.
 During this time over 80 cross-cultural workers have been sent nationally and internationally.

 Previously, Jeff was a senior pastor in San Salvador, El Salvador.
 He saw the fellowship grow from 400 to over 1,200 with related works and ministries reaching another 3,000 weekly during the nation’s civil war.
 He assisted in establishing the first international Salvadoran sending mission agency in 1983.
 Jeff also served previously in Costa Rica and Nicaragua.
-He holds a MSL and PhD in Expository Preaching from Trinity Theological Seminary.
+He holds a Master of Sacred Literature and a Ph.D. from Trinity Theological Seminary.

 Mr. Keith Carlson